 Things to Consider Before You Start

-Consider the following before you attempt the replacement:
+Consider the following before you attempt a bathroom faucet replacement:

-- Replace everything: Some DIYers don’t replace parts such as supply lines and drains.
-However, we highly recommend you do.
-Old hoses may fail soon, so save some time and get it done in one go.
-Many manufacturers even include everything in the package.
+- Replace everything: Some DIYers try to save money by not replacing other parts such as supply lines and drains.
+However, we strongly recommend you do.
+Old supply lines may soon fail, so you will ultimately save time by completing the work in one go.
+Many manufacturers include these other parts in the package.

-- Say “yes” to tools: Some manufacturers, such as Moen, include tools to assist you.
-These can be a helpful timesaver, so take advantage.
+- Say “yes” to tools: Some manufacturers, such as Moen, include tools to help you complete the work.
+These can be helpful timesavers, so take full advantage of them.

 - Read instructions: Each faucet may require a different installation process.
-Make sure to read the included instructions along with our guide below.
+Make sure to read the manufacturer’s instructions alongside our guide below.

 What You’ll Need

-Before you start turning nuts and shut-off valves, it’s essential you have everything ready.
+Before you shut off your water and go to work, it’s important to have everything ready.
 Being unprepared is a recipe for disaster.
-Here are some things you’ll need:
+Here are the things you will commonly need: